 - Pound sterling 1 = 133 dinars

-One excellent restaurant in this area that offers typical Serbian cuisine and that I would recommend is Vuk.
+One excellent restaurant in this area, that offers the typical Serbian cuisine, that I would recommend is Vuk.
 It is in 12 Vuka Karadžića street.

-This square is particularly nice from March until October, as there is a lot of outside sitting.
-Also, there are a lot of trees and it is sufficiently away from the traffic.
+This square is particularly nice from March until October, as there is a lot of outdoor sitting.
+Also, there are a lot of trees and it is sufficiently far from the traffic.

-In this restaurant you will find the Serbian delicacy – ćevapčići – which really has its origin in the Oriental cuisine.
-I have eaten different variants of this particular dish in other countries, although the Serbian version is rather unique.
-Anyhow, in this restaurant they prepare them according to the recipe from Sarajevo, which is apparently different to the typical Serbian recipe.
+In this restaurant you will find the Serbian delicacy – ćevapčići – which has its origin in the Oriental cuisine.
+I’ve eaten different variants of this particular dish in other countries, although the Serbian version is rather unique.
+Anyhow, in this restaurant they prepare them according to the recipe from Sarajevo, which is apparently different from the typical Serbian recipe.

-I was also surprised with the way they served them.
-Basically, in this variant of the dish there are no garnishes, while the Serbian version comes with fries and a salad. Ćevapi were divine and I highly recommend this place if you want to try a typical Balkan meal.
+Also, I was surprised with the way they served them.
+Basically, in this variant of the dish there are no garnishes, while the Serbian version comes with a salad and fries. Ćevapi were divine and I highly recommend this place, if you want to try something typical.

-One more very interesting area where I went for the very first time is Beton Hala in Savamala.
-This area is south of the Belgrade Fortress, on the right bank of the river Sava.
+One more very interesting area, where I went for the very first time, is Beton Hala in Savamala.
+This area is south of the Belgrade Fortress, on the right bank of the Sava river.
 When I lived in Belgrade, there was nothing interesting there, just warehouses.
-However, the area has tremendously changed and dilapidated and abandoned warehouses have now become trendy restaurants.
+However, the area has changed tremendously and dilapidated and abandoned warehouses have now become trendy restaurants.

 There are many restaurants to choose from.
-I went to the restaurant Ambar, which proposes typical Balkan cuisine.
-As the weather was very warm, I had a lunch with a friend of mine outside on the restaurant terrace.
+I went to the restaurant Ambar, which proposes the typical Balkan cuisine.
+As the weather was very warm, I had a lunch with a friend of mine outside, on the restaurant terrace.

-It is a very chic place and the meal was delicious.
-I also highly recommend this place, but I am sure that all restaurants in the area are equally good, the only difference being the type of cuisine on offer.
+It’s a chic place and the meal was delicious.
+I also highly recommend this place, but I am sure that all restaurants in this area are equally good, the only difference being the type of cuisine that they offer.

 The view of New Belgrade on the opposite side of the river was very enjoyable.
 The excellent location makes this whole area rather unique in Belgrade.

 As a matter of fact, Belgrade is famous for its many floating bars and restaurants along both rivers – Sava and Danube.
 I visited a friend of mine in New Belgrade.
 First, we went for a walk along Danube and then for drinks in one of the floating establishments.
-These places form the core of the Belgrade’s nightlife, primarily because they are away from populated areas.
-It means that they can play very loud music until very early morning hours.
+These places form the core of the nightlife in Belgrade, primarily because they are away from populated areas.
+It means that they can play very loud music, until very early morning hours.
 These places are open every day and you can choose where to go depending on the type of the music that best suits your taste.

-Another famous restaurant is Ima Dana, which when you loosely translate it in English means There Are Days.
+Another famous restaurant is Ima Dana, which loosely translated in English means – There Are Days.

-Another iconic institution is a restaurant Dva Jelena (Two Deers).
+Another iconic institution is Dva Jelena (Two Deers).

-The entrance into the garden of this restaurant shows that this particular establishment is from 1832.
+The entrance into the garden shows that this particular establishment is from 1832.

-One more place that I need to mention is Hotel Moscow.
+One more place that I want to mention is Hotel Moscow.
 This hotel is one of the most recognisable landmarks in central Belgrade.
-After the Second World War it became a favourite place of the Belgrade’s cultural elite.
-The Yugoslav Nobel laureate – Ivo Andrić – had his own table in the restaurant.
+After the Second World War, it became a favourite place of the Belgrade’s cultural elite.
+The Yugoslav Nobel laureate – Ivo Andrić – had his own table there.
 In 1974, the restaurant added poslastičarnica, a Vienna style patisserie.

 As I previously mentioned, the main picture of this post originates from the Museum of Contemporary Art.
-Belgrade has a lot of museums and certainly visiting some of them while in Belgrade can be a very good way to get an insight into the Serbian history and culture.
+Belgrade has a lot of museums and certainly visiting some of them while you are there can be a very good way for you to get an insight in the Serbian history and culture.